 - Make sure to keep all dogs leashed without allowing too much tension on the leash.
 The more they pull, sometimes the more aggressive they can get.

 - Pay attention to signs like snarled lips, forward shoulders, growling, lunging, or too much excitement.

 - Keep enough space between the dogs in case of an emergency, tangled leashes = disaster zone!

 - The key here is to allow some sniffs, just a friendly dog hello, nothing more yet.

-- You do not want to take the dog off leash at this point yet, as we are simply showing them that dogs are our friends.
+- You do not want to take the dog off-leash at this point yet, as we are simply showing them that dogs are our friends.

 We get Hamilton this Saturday and plan to have him stay in a separate area of the house and yard so each dog has it’s own space and time to feel out the other.
-We will be working alongside one of their trainers to ensure things go as smooth as they can!
+We will be working alongside one of their trainers to ensure things go as smoothly as they can!
 Stay tuned for more tips as this is such an important topic for those wanting to adopt!